Atharva22052006/NutriGuide/generative-ai/gemini-ai/prompt.md

 - Make sure to return all the micros and macros of the foods returned
 - Make a plan for 7 days
 - Include all the micros and macros
-- At the end provide me a table for micros and micros for every meal every day.
+- At the end provide me a listed value for all the micros and micros for every meal every day.
+This list should not be in table format
 - Jump straight to the meal plan no unnecessary before talks.
 - Make sure to add note that all the micros and macros are approx and can vary based on the specific ingredients and preparation methods and also that the price is approx and can vary depending on the region